ahmedalam98/iti-assignments/README.md

 #### Task 8

 - Read 5 characters from the keyboard and display them on the screen automatically.
-Or when the user presses the Enter key, the program will stop reading and display the characters on the screen.
+When the user presses the Enter key, the program will stop reading and display the characters on the screen.

 #### Task 9

-- Read a character from keyboard and print the ASCII code of the normal or extended character.
+- Read a character from the keyboard and print the ASCII code of the normal or extended character.

 #### Task 10